Dilyimit Tudi

-Dilyimit Tudi (迪力依米提·土地; born 25 February 1999) is a Chinese professional footballer who plays as a midfielder for China League One club Suzhou Dongwu, on loan from Changchun Yatai.
+Dilyimit Tudi (迪力依米提·土地; born 25 February 1999) is a Chinese professional footballer who plays as a midfielder for China League One club Changchun Yatai.

 Club career

 Dilyimit Tudi was born in Xinjiang.
 He joined Guangzhou Evergrande's youth setup prior to the 2019 season, before spending a year on loan with then-China League One club Xinjiang Tianshan Leopard.
 He established himself during the 2019 China League One season and made 23 league appearances for the first team, guiding them to a comfortable 13th place in the Chinese second tier.

 His efforts on loan attracted the interest of Changchun Yatai, who signed him to a permanent deal in February 2020.
 Due to the 2020 China League One season being delayed, the club did not officially announce his arrival until August 2020.
 Tudi played in 12 of the team's 15 games during the 2020 China League One campaign, helping the team claim the title and win promotion back into the Chinese Super League.